emkey1/AOK-Filesystem-Tools/README.md

 When testing setups in a chroot env, some extra steps are needed, since in chroot /etc/profile might not run, depending on shell use.

-`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie next step of deploy directly, if any steps remain.
+`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, i.e. next step of
+deploy directly, if any steps remain.

 `sudo ./tools/do_chroot.sh /bin/ash`  There might not be a bash available